Ohtani, Acuna named Rookies of the Year - TSN.ca

 The Canadian Press

-NEW YORK — Two-way star Shohei Ohtani was a singular sensation in voting for AL Rookie of the Year.
+NEW YORK — Shohei Ohtani was rewarded for a Ruthian season at the plate — and on the mound.

-A standout on the mound and at the plate for the Los Angeles Angels, Ohtani was an overwhelming pick for American League Rookie of the Year after becoming the first player since Babe Ruth a century ago with 10 homers and four pitching wins in the same season.
+Baseball's best two-way player since the Babe at the dawn of the live-ball era a century ago, Ohtani was an overwhelming pick for American League Rookie of the Year on Monday despite an elbow injury that stymied his switch from Japan to the major leagues and likely will prevent him from pitching next year.

+"I was just kind of disappointed I wasn't able to play a full season," he said through a translator.
+"I feel like every player should be able to play a full year and help out the team.
+So that's something I need to work on, and that's going to be one of my goals, to stay healthy for a long full season and be able to the team win from day one."

-Atlanta Braves outfielder Ronald Acuna Jr. was a runaway pick for the NL honour over Washington outfielder Juan Soto in a contest between 20-year-olds.
+Atlanta Braves outfielder Ronald Acuna Jr. was a runaway choice for the NL honour over Washington outfielder Juan Soto in a contest between 20-year-olds.

-A 24-year-old right-hander who joined the Angels last winter after five seasons with Japan's Nippon Ham Fighters, Ohtani received 25 first-place votes and four seconds for 137 points from the Baseball Writers' Association of America in balloting announced Monday.
+A singular sensation who earned a chorus of praise for his dual success, Ohtani became the first player since Ruth in 1919 with 10 homers and four pitching wins in the same season.

+He didn't play between June 4 and July 3 because of a sprained ulnar collateral ligament in his right elbow, an injury the Angels were aware of when they signed him for a $2,315,000 bonus last winter.
+The 24-year-old right-hander made just one more mound appearance, on Sept.
+2, and three days later the team said a scan revealed additional damage and surgery was recommended.

 Acuna started the season at Triple-A and made his debut on April 25, the youngest player in the majors then at 20 years, 128 days.
 The Venezuelan hit .293 with 26 homers, 64 RBIs and 16 steals with a .917 OPS.
 He set a Braves record with eight leadoff homers this season and tied a franchise mark by homering in five straight games from Aug.
 11-14.